Flooristics, LLC

 Share Button

-Here are three common ways that carpets are post-dyed:
+Here are three common ways to post-dye carpets:

 Printing: Rollers or ink jets apply coloring onto the surface of the carpeting to create patterns and pictures.
 Generally, only the surface of the carpeting receives the dye.

-Beck dyeing: The carpeting is placed in a vat of dye and allowed to absorb the coloring.
-The result is even colors and leads to few side matching problems.
+Beck dyeing: Workers place the carpeting in a vat of dye and let it absorb the color.
+The result is even colors and leads to a few side matching problems.
 Carpet that has Beck dyeing is more expensive because of the time involved in manufacturing.

-Continuous dyeing: This is when the carpeting moves under a dye applicator, which applies the coloring over 12 foot wide carpeting that has been sewn together.
+Continuous dyeing: This occurs when carpeting moves under a dye applicator that applies color across 12-foot-wide sections sewn together.
 This creates the ability to dye an unlimited amount of carpeting.
 It is a technique most often used for residential carpeting.

 Filed Under: Carpet and Rugs Tagged With: beck dyeing, carpet dye, carpet dyed, continuous dyeing, how carpet is dyed, printing carpet